 This large and surprisingly heavy box (it weighs more than a kilogram) has been made of almost pure silver.
 It has been constructed of fine silver filigree with a hammered sheet silver base, and is most probably the product of silversmiths working in colonial Batavia in the Dutch East Indies (Indonesia today).
+Some researchers argue that such filigree work was produced in India because examples are sometimes found in India but we believe it more likely that it was exported to India, for the local Islamic market, and was done so as part of the intra-Asia trade undertaken by the Dutch East Indies Company (VOC).

 The rococo-inspired, clam-like shape is very unusual – it is the only Dutch colonial silver filigree box in this shape of which we are aware.